LumaBrowser/Lumenix/README.md

    - **Did you know?** Lux is also Latin for light! <a href="https://en.wiktionary.org/wiki/lux" target="_blank">See definition</a>

 ## ⚒️ How do I build and run this?
-Currently, we just use Rust and Cargo, so just install the latest <a href="https://www.rust-lang.org/tools/install" target="_blank">Rust version</a>, then clone this repo with Git and run `cargo run`, this will install everything required for Lumenix/LuxJS and run immediately after.
+Currently, we just use Python and Pip, so just install the latest <a href="https://www.python.org/downloads/" target="_blank">Python version</a>, then clone this repo with Git and run `python app.py`, this will install everything required for Lumenix/LuxJS and run immediately after.
 Lumenix should run on all major operating systems.
 If there's an issue, please feel free to report it as an <a href="https://github.com/lumabrowser/lumenix/issues">issue</a>.
 Proper documentation will be available soon.